UC intern program gives students hands-on career experience

 Among the millions of children who have loved classics such as "Mary Poppins" or "Mulan," UC student Henry Whitaker was one of the lucky few to land an internship with the Los Angeles-based Walt Disney Pictures, getting at professional taste of interning with a prestigious international company.

-As a major in digital media collaborative, a new program that prepares students for the digital media and cinematic arts worlds, Whitaker says he will always be thankful for the opportunity to learn from those that made his childhood so special.
+As a major in the Digital Media Collaborative, a new program that prepares students for the digital media and cinematic arts worlds, Whitaker says he will always be thankful for the opportunity to learn from those that made his childhood so special.

 “To this day I realize how incredibly lucky and thankful I am for the opportunity,” said Whitaker.
 “I chose Disney because the company as a whole is responsible for most of my childhood.
 From films like ‘The Lion King,’ ‘Toy Story’ and ‘Monsters, Inc.’ that I was pretty much raised on.”